 Prior to the closing date, Inmation was considered a related party to AspenTech as Emerson Electric Co. ("Emerson" or "Parent Company"), through one of its subsidiaries, held an equity-method investment in Inmation.
-At the time of close, \$17.6 million was paid to Emerson in exchange for all its shares in Inmation, with another \$1.9 million paid 12 months after the close on August 18, 2023.
+At the time of close, \$17.6 million was paid to Emerson in exchange for all its shares in Inmation, with another \$1.9 million paid for an indemnification holdback 12 months after the close on August 18, 2023.